Latest news

 Past Research Studies

-Past Research Projects in which some of our Patients still participate: RELOAD North Swindon Practice, Ashington House Surgery, Kingswood Medical Group and Elm Tree Surgery participated for January 2025 and...
+Past Research Projects in which some of our Patients still participate: Elm Tree Surgery, North Swindon Practice and Ashington House Surgery supported this study looking at brain changes during the...

 RCGP Virology Surveillance Swabs